 In this tutorial we will use the official Docker image of the Curity Identity Server to run the server locally, using Docker.

-To pull the latest image from the Docker hub use the following command:
+To pull the latest image from the Azure Container Registry use the following command:

 - Set the admin user password in an environment variable and start the server.

 - The port 6749 is the default port for the admin UI.
 Expose it in the